fschaeck/AirVPN-hummingbird-docker/README.md

 In case of problems not fixed with this pre-caution, you may have to delete the container and re-create it with another docker run command.

-But in thsat case, you'll have to stop, delete and re-create all containers using the airvpn-hummingbird container as their network-providing container, since that connection is established on the base of the container's UUID, which changes if you delete and re-create the airvpn-hummingbird container.
+But in that case, you'll have to stop, delete and re-create all containers using the airvpn-hummingbird container as their network-providing container, since that connection is established on the base of the container's UUID, which changes if you delete and re-create the airvpn-hummingbird container.